Skip to main content

 • Your application requires geospatial queries (PostGIS)

-• You are building AI features that need vector similarity search (pgvector)
+• You're building AI features that need vector similarity search (pgvector)

 • You want advanced SQL features — CTEs, window functions, lateral joins, array types